nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Releasing
 =========
-A message is sent to the dispatcher (network or :py:data:`commqueue`) to release the semaphore.
+A message is sent to the dispatcher to release the semaphore.
 When releasing it checks the waiter list in :py:class:`MasterSemaphoreHandler`, if there are waiters it gets the ID of the first one, if the ID is -1 (master ID) the local semaphore on :py:data:`NetWork.semaphore.semaphores` is released, for other IDs a message is sent to the worker to release the semaphore, when the worker receives the message it releases